2006 (July to December)

 Patton Oswalt’s JLA one-shot is one of the best JLA stories I’ve ever read (right up there with Morrison’s JLA stuff).
 It’s so self-reflexive, introspective, and “fan-boy” (I mean that in a good way) you can’t possibly not love it.
 And like Morrison, Oswalt breaks down (from a layman’s point of view) exactly why each one of DC’s big superstar heroes are worth getting into.
 This book is also a wonderful reminder of why Batman is and always will be the best superhero character ever written.
 Let’s get to the story.
 After an alien attack on Portland, Oregon, the JLA teleports an entire neighborhood into the Watchtower while they deal with the intruders.
 The situation is quickly resolved and everyone is zapped back home, except for fan-zine writing superhero geek, Marlus Randone, who stows away on the moonbase and spies on the members of the team, including Flash and Green Lantern who spend the evening watching a made-for-TV Bruce Wayne: Fugitive movie!
 The story then goes through the literal working week of the JLA.
 I’ll focus on Batman.
 Monday: Batman examines Riddler-like clues at a crime scene where a GCPD officer is crucified on a cross.
 He then saves a baby from a burning building, quickly sends an escaped Joker to the Slab, and tests out a new armored Bat-suit.
 He then ends the day successfully negotiating with the Weather Wizard.
 Tuesday: Batman busts some mobsters in Gotham.
 Wednesday: The Dark Knight spends some time in an opened Watchtower airlock until his blood vessels burst and he nearly dies.
 Batman calls this “zero-gravity training.”
 J’onn calls it a fetish.
 Thursday: Widespread calamity occurs when ordinary people are bestowed with super-strength all over the planet.
 There isn’t much the JLA can do, so Plastic Man throws a huge party on the Watchtower!
 Nearly every hero imaginable is pictured at the party.
-I should mention that it would be strange for Jack Knight and John Henry Irons to both be in costume as both would be retired at this point.
-Also, Poison Ivy, who has sneaked in, is drawn incorrectly (without her green skin).
-While we are pointing out errors, Batman mentions that Penguin has a parole hearing.
-This is untrue.
+(I should mention a few continuity flubs before continuing.
+First, it would be strange for Jack Knight and John Henry Irons to both be in costume at the party as both would be retired at this point.
+Also, Poison Ivy, who has sneaked into the party, is drawn incorrectly—without her green skin.
+Furthermore, Batman says that Penguin has a parole hearing.
+Untrue.
 Penguin hasn’t been in jail for years.
-Also, probably the biggest error in the entire book is that a newscast depicts both Gordon and Bullock still on the force.
+Also, probably the biggest error in the entire book is that a newscast depicts both Gordon and Bullock still on the force.)
 Friday: Batman bitches out Plastic Man for having thrown the party.
-I wonder if he bitched out Nightwing, Robin, and Batgirl, since they were all there.
+I wonder if he bitched-out Nightwing, Robin, and Batgirl, since they were all there.
 Hell, Cassie even took her mask off!
 Batman also bitches out Wonder Woman for secretly training with Killer Croc, Lady Shiva, and Cheetah.
 Saturday: Marlus makes his presence known just as the Earth is attacked by the alien super-villain Feast and his evil team known as the Murder Parade.
 While the JLA battles the Murder Parade, Batman battles Feast and is able to make him call off the attack after torturing him with a ball-point pen!
 And here is the best line ever.
 Marlus narrates, “If this was a comic book, it would have run twenty issues, and taken all summer.
 But it takes minutes.
 The world is saved and it’s too big and fast to take in.”
 Nuff said!

-–REFERENCE: Batman disrupts another Checkmate operation in Gotham (as referenced in Detective Comics #775).
+–REFERENCE: In Detective Comics #775.
+Batman disrupts another Checkmate operation in Gotham.

 –Batman: Legends of the Dark Knight #185-189 (“RIDDLE ME THAT”)